relleums/qstat/README.rst

 A python API for qstat
 ----------------------
-The sungrid job submission framework known as ```qsub``` is a powerful tool to spread the workload of a task over many machines in parallel.
-To check the status of the jobs in the queue there is ```qstat``` which can print a human readable status table which can be useful to keep track of once submitted compute jobs.
-There is also a machine readable flavor exporting to ```xml```.
+The sungrid job submission framework known as ```qsub``` is a powerful tool to distribute your workload over many machines in parallel.
+To check the status of the jobs in the queue there is ```qstat``` which can print a human readable status table on the command line.
+Such status can be useful to keep track of your submitted compute jobs to e.g. prevent duplicate submission.

-This python qstat package parses the jobs listed in ```qstat -xml``` into a list of dictionaries.
+This python qstat wrapper parses the jobs listed in ```qstat -xml``` into a list of dictionaries.

 Install with